Pee-wee Herman: The Pee-wee Herman Story

 Years before working on his Playhouse film script, Reubens had written a script for "the dark Pee-wee film", but "not really very dark", entitled The Pee-wee Herman Story.
 At a Groundlings reunion in 1999, Reubens even joked about the rating of the movie being "probably PG-13 or even R" but in a 2007 MTV interview stated that this was not the case.
 He called it a "Valley of the Dolls Pee-wee" because "it has things certainly inspired by, if not outright lifted from, that movie".
 Reubens described the film's plot to MTV:

 It was because of the adult situations of this script that Reubens sat down and started writing the Playhouse movie script.
 At first, Reubens was going to do the adult Pee-wee movie first, but within a few months, Reubens announced that it was very likely that the Playhouse movie would be made first.

 A third idea came about to make a reality-based Pee-wee film like those in the 1980s.
 In 2010, Reubens announced he is working on making this version with Judd Apatow, who wrote and directed the films Knocked Up and The 40-Year-Old Virgin.

 In 2013, Reubens reported that Pee-Wee will soon return with a new film which he plans to start shooting in 2014.
 While promoting his voice role in The Smurfs 2, Reubens told the Los Angeles Times on the long-gestating project, saying the film has funding, a finished script, and a director lined up.
-Reubens is also developing a new TV show, which he says could potentially be an update on the popular Pee-wee's Playhouse.
-He added that a more-detailed announcement was "imminent".
-Reubens told "Short of something unforeseen like the studio going out of business, I think it's very likely both these projects will happen next year."
-In 2014, it was announced that the film will be on Netflix.
+Reubens was said to be developing a new TV show, which he commented would potentially be an update on the popular Pee-wee's Playhouse.
+He added that a more detailed announcement was "imminent".
+Reubens said, "Short of something unforeseen like the studio going out of business, I think it's very likely both these projects will happen next year."
+In 2014, it was announced that the film would be on Netflix.